POETIC

 begins, it filters out and dilutes the whole hip-hop forum, to the point

 where on the radio over here, you only hear the same type of music.
-It’s
+Its

 the same tracks and the same slangs, same clothing items, monetary and